Non-Credit TSOA Courses (NCRD-UT)

 Typically offered occasionally

-Students will write a “spec” episode of an existing series.
-In the lecture component of the class, emphasis will be placed on the long-term structure of one of the series the students are writing.
-The purpose of this class is to understand how a series functions and how writing the episodic form differs from other dramatic forms.
+Students will write a “spec” episode of an existing half-hour television series, and will outline an original half-hour pilot.
+In the lecture component of the class, emphasis will be placed on teaching the form’s three act structure.
+The purpose of this class is to gain an understanding of how the half-hour episodic form differs from other dramatic forms.

 Grading: Ugrd Tisch Graded